 This approach gives you a powerful toned body while burning fat and keeping you super flexible.
 This means you can achieve the aesthetics of HIIT training while keeping your body safe from high-impact exercises.
 It's a win-win.
 In my mind yoga is going to be HOT in 2020.

 I may be biased with this one but there's ONLY 1 one part of the health industry that is growing RAPIDLY and that's the plant-based vegan diet,

-I've been vegan over 4 years now and to this day it's been the best thing I could have ever given my body.
+I've been vegan for over 4 years now and to this day it's been the best thing I could have ever given my body.
 The evidence is snowballing.
 Whether it be the World Health Organisation to The American Health Insitute.
 All the evidence shows that leading a plant-based vegan diet helps prevent 14 of the 15 leading causes of death.
-The one exception being suicide.
+The one exception is suicide.

 You now won't just survive on a vegan diet.
 You thrive on a vegan diet.
 And over the past years, many of my transitioned clients will testify to that.
 If you haven't read my health guide with a plant-based vegan diet then click here.

 Veganuary is approaching and what a fantastic time for you to have an open mind and try something that is scientifically proven to improve your health massively.

 If you want more information about my plant-based personal training in Sevenoaks then click here.